 Tibetan Mastiffs are known for their love of family, strength, and protective nature.
 They are very loyal dogs who thrive in the company of people.
 Tibetan Mastiffs need at least 30 minutes to an hour of exercise per day.

-They enjoy jogging around the block or walking through the neighborhood.
+They enjoy jogging around the block or walking through the neighbourhood.
 The perfect 10-minute walk for a Tibetan Mastiff is just not enough.

 They are naturally territorial and will make good guard dogs.
 They are also very smart and need mental stimulation or they may become destructive.
 They are not lazy dogs, either—they need exercise on a daily basis.